 Your mouth is filled with germs, which are fine for your teeth but not for your eyes.
 Avoid using saliva to “clean” or moisten your contact lenses.

 Just as you shouldn’t mix spoiled food with fresh foods, you should not top off yesterday’s solution in your contact lens case with fresh solution.
 The concoction might not contain enough disinfectant to kill off organisms and clean your lenses.

 Routinely Change the Contact Lens Case

 Many people don’t know about this one, but it’s recommended to change your contact lens case every 2-3 months, as microscopic dirt may linger in the case, leading to contamination and eye infections.

 It’s important to give your cornea a chance to breathe; sleeping with your contacts may cause redness, soreness and infections.
 So make sure to remove your contact lenses before you get some shut-eye, unless they’re specialty lenses which are intended to be worn overnight.

 If you’re using orthokeratology (ortho-k) lenses to reshape your cornea, do wear them at night or as instructed by your eye doctor.

 Get That Annual Eye Exam

-Don’t forget to book your yearly eye exam at Browz Eyeware in Calgary, as your vision can change.
+Don’t forget to book your yearly eye exam at Browz Eyeware in Bridgeland, as your vision can change.
 You can’t purchase new contact lenses with an expired prescription anyway, so you’ll need an updated one when your contact lens supply is running low.
 Furthermore, getting an exam is also an excellent opportunity to ask Dr. Fung any questions you may have.